UXDProtocol/uxd-program/README.md

-Send collateral to the `Depository` taking that given mint Estimate how much fill we can get to know how much collateral need to be actually deposited to mango to improve efficiency Open equivalent perp position (FoK with the provided slippage) Check that the position was fully openned else abort Deduct perp opnening fees from the quote amount
+Send collateral to the `Depository` taking that given mint Estimate how much fill we can get to know how much collateral need to be actually deposited to mango to improve efficiency Open equivalent perp position (FoK with the provided slippage) Check that the position was fully opened else abort Deduct perp opening fees from the quote amount
 Mint equivalent amount of UXD to user (as the value of the short perp - taker fees)

 ### `redeem_uxd`